zeebigbadkitty/Regex-Tutorial/gist-template.md

 We'll circle back on other characters that may be included inside brackets in a later segment.

+### Quantifiers

+Just like you would think based on the name, quantifiers help identify the quantity of characters to match.
+They can also specify the number of instances of a group in a string.
+The idea here is that the quantifier will tell us how many times something is repeated.

 ### Grouping Constructs

 So what if we have multiple bracket expressions?
 These can be grouped together and can act as a single unit by wrapping them in parenthesis (kind of like the order of operations in mathematics.)